yangc95/yangc95/README.md

 # Hi there ✨

-My name is Christine and I'm a Software Engineer currently based in Philadelphia and originally from New York.
+My name is Christine and I'm a developer currently based in Philadelphia and originally from New York.
 I am a Healthcare turned Tech professional!
 I attended [App Academy's](https://www.appacademy.io/) immersive Software Engineering bootcamp where I learned the fundamentals of data structures and algorithms.

 [Altus Empire](https://github.com/yangc95/altus-empire?organization=yangc95&organization=yangc95) is my first collaborative full stack project.